Adopt a Stream Training – May 19 From Noon to 2 pm

 The Adopt a Stream program is a volunteer water quality monitoring program.
 Residents can adopt a water-body on their own or, “Stream Teams” can be formed to work together or to take turns.
-TVWA encourages people of all ages to “Adopt a Steam”.
+TVWA encourages people of all ages to “Adopt a Stream”.
 There is something available for everyone.
 Training will be held at the TVWA office at 516 2nd Ave, Ste 412 (4th floor of the Lathrop Building) - if the weather holds out we will walk to the Golden Heart Plaza.

 Please RSVP to this event.